hazelcast/hazelcast-jet/site/docs/api/serialization.md

 one has to first serialize it into raw bytes.
 Similarly, to be able to fetch an object state over a wire or read it from a persistent storage one has to deserialize it from raw bytes first.
-As Hazelcast Jet is a distributed system by nature (de)serialization is integral part of it.
+As Hazelcast Jet is a distributed system by nature serialization is integral part of it.
 Understanding, when it is involved, how does it support the pipelines and knowing differences between supported strategies is crucial to efficient usage of Hazelcast Jet.

-## Pipeline
+## Serialization of Pipelines

 A typical Jet pipeline involves lambda expressions.
 Since the whole pipeline definition must be serialized to be sent to the cluster, the